 One of the things you notice about Berlin is that the streets are much wider than in other German towns.
 It is easily the biggest city in the country — and you still feel it is two cities merged into one.
 There are e-bikes everywhere which you can rent and ride around.
 Just go there and do it — you will not regret!
 The town has become very beautiful, decaying monumental buildings have been fully restored, everything is spacious and clean.

 There is one more story to tell: in early 1990 I was on a flight over Berlin and looking down over the city.
 Next to me sat a lady whose accent identified her as an East German.
 “We are all one now,” I said jubilantly, “all unified!”
 Then I noticed a tear roll down her cheek.
 “What’s the matter?”
 I asked.
-Turns out she and her family had spent many years trying to escape to the West.
-Some members had succeeded and the others faced severe reprisals.
-Then in 1989 this lady had tried to flee to Hungary with her little daughter.
+It turns out that she and her family had spent many years trying to escape to the West.
+Some members had succeeded, and the others faced severe reprisals.
+In 1989 this lady had tried to flee to Hungary with her little daughter.
 But the government had closed the border, so they went to Prague instead, scaled the fence of the West German embassy there, and spent weeks in the emergency tents set up for the asylum seekers.

 There were thousands of refugees on the grounds of the West German embassy, all in abject fear of getting expelled and being arrested.
-Then, in the first week of October 1989, the lady and her daughter had become part of a group of 13,000 East German citizens that were able to travel by train from Prague to West Germany.
+Then, in the first week of October 1989, the lady and her daughter at last became part of a group of 13,000 East German citizens that were able to travel by train from Prague through East Germany to the West.